094459/blog/content/post/getting-started-with-ragna.md

 * Which source storages do you want to use?
 * Which assistants do you want to use?

 At this point it is probably worth reading the docs to understand what these mean in the context of this application.
-They have [provided a page](https://ragna.chat/en/stable/how-tos/set-configuration/) that provides the details of what is happening when you run the "ragna init",
+They have [provided a page](https://ragna.chat/en/stable/how-tos/set-configuration/) that provides the details of what is happening when you run the "ragna init".
+For the time beinng I just went with the defaults.

+To start Ragna, from the command line you type "ragna ui" and you should start to see something similar to the following.

 ```
 ragna ui